-Agricultural commodities The proportion of this commodity produced in areas with water stress is known of this commodity sourced from areas with Please explain Other commodities from W- FB1.1a, please specify (Apples) Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
+Agricultural commodities The proportion of this commodity sourced from areas with water stress is known Please explain Fruit Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
 Raw materials sourced from areas with water stress are identified based on KDP's sourcing regions at the country level and the Baseline Water Stress indicator from the WRI's Aqueduct Water Risk Atlas tool.
 A spatial analysis was conducted to map country level crop growing areas and Baseline Water Stress indicator.
 High water stress areas for apples are defined as regions where 40% or more of the growing areas falls under "high" and/or "extremely high" baseline water stress as defined in Aqueduct (the ratio of total withdrawals to total renewable supply in a given area, 40-100%).
-Apples sourced from water stressed areas are identified using the 2021 sourcing data.
-Other commodities from W- FB1.1a, please specify (coffee) Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
+Apples sourced from water stressed areas are identified using the 2022 sourcing data.
+Coffee Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
 Raw materials sourced from areas with water stress are identified based on KDP's sourcing regions at the country level and the Baseline Water Stress indicator from the WRI's Aqueduct Water Risk Atlas tool.
 A spatial analysis was conducted to map country level crop growing areas and Baseline Water Stress indicator.
 High water stress areas for coffee are defined as regions where 40% or more of the growing areas falls under "high" and/or "extremely high" baseline water stress as defined in Aqueduct (the ratio of total withdrawals to total renewable supply in a given area, 40-100%).
-Coffee sourced from water stressed areas are identified using the 2021 sourcing data.
-Maize Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
+Coffee sourced from water stressed areas are identified using the 2022 sourcing data.
+Maize/corn Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
 Raw materials sourced from areas with water stress are identified based on KDP's sourcing regions at the country level and the Baseline Water Stress indicator from the WRI's Aqueduct Water Risk Atlas tool.
 A spatial analysis was conducted to map country level crop growing areas and Baseline Water Stress indicator.
 High water stress areas for maize are defined as regions where 40% or more of the growing areas falls under "high" and/or "extremely high" baseline water stress as defined in Aqueduct (the ratio of total withdrawals to total renewable supply in a given area, 40-100%).
-Maize sourced from water stressed areas are identified using the 2021 sourcing data.
+Maize sourced from water stressed areas are identified using the 2022 sourcing data.
 Sugar Not applicable Yes We utilize the Aqueduct Water Risk Atlas 3.0 tool to conduct risk assessment of priority raw materials from our supply chain.
 Raw materials sourced from areas with water stress are identified based on KDP's sourcing regions at the country level and the Baseline Water Stress indicator from the WRI's Aqueduct Water Risk Atlas tool.
 A spatial analysis was conducted to map country level crop growing areas and Baseline Water Stress indicator.
 High water stress areas for cane sugar are defined as regions where 40% or more of the growing areas falls under "high" and/or "extremely high" baseline water stress as defined in Aqueduct (the ratio of total withdrawals to total renewable supply in a given area, 40-100%).
-Cane sugar sourced from water stressed areas are identified using the 2021 sourcing data.
+Cane sugar sourced from water stressed areas are identified using the 2022 sourcing data.

-W-FB1.2g

-(W-FB1.2g) What proportion of the sourced agricultural commodities reported in W-FB1.1a originate from areas with water stress?
+(W-FB1.2g/W-AC1.2g) What proportion of the sourced agricultural commodities reported in W-FB1.1a/W-AC1.1a originate from areas with water stress?